urbit/urbit.org-reloaded/content/blog/hackathon-2023.md

 %seax lets you easily access the web’s information inside your Urbit.
 Currently, %seax aggregates search results from open search APIs, such as Alexandria, Crowdview, Wiby, Yep, and the Urbit developer docs. %seax is modular, making it easy to plug in new search sources.
 Their future goals include adding search over local Urbit apps.

-You can check out their source code [here](https://github.com/ilyakooo0/seax). %seax is compatible with kelvin release 413, not the latest 412, so unfortunately it doesn't work on the live network.
+You can check out their source code [here](https://github.com/ilyakooo0/seax). %seax is compatible with kelvin release 413, not the latest 412 release, so unfortunately it doesn't work on the live network.

 [Twitter thread.](https://twitter.com/urbitfoundation/status/1729947324095369370)